Find Trade Colleges

 The states with the most job growth for Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for an Electronics Engineering Technician
+What is the Average Salary of an Electronics Engineering Technician

 The typical yearly salary for Electronics Engineering Technicians is somewhere between $38,110 and $95,140.